14 Ways the Ultra-Wealthy Legally Minimize Their Tax Bills

 Trusts and Estate Planning

-Wealthy families don’t just think about their own taxes, they plan for generations ahead.
-Without proper planning, estate taxes can take up to 40% of a person’s wealth after they die.
-The rich avoid this completely with trusts that protect their assets and minimize taxes.
+Wealthy families don’t just plan for their own taxes—they plan for generations ahead.
+Without proper planning, estate taxes can swallow up to 40% of wealth after death.
+To avoid this, the ultra-rich use trusts to avoid estate taxes and protect assets.

-A well-structured irrevocable trust removes assets from a person’s taxable estate, meaning the IRS can’t touch it when they die.
-Some families set up dynasty trusts, allowing wealth to pass down for multiple generations without ever triggering estate taxes.
+Some families even set up dynasty trusts, allowing wealth to pass down for multiple generations without triggering estate taxes.

 Avoiding Dividends and Stock Sales

-When they do need cash, they don’t sell stocks outright.
-Selling means capital gains taxes, so instead, they sell covered calls, take out low-interest loans, or donate shares to charitable foundations for a tax write-off.
+When they do need cash, they don’t just sell shares outright.
+Selling means capital gains taxes, so instead they sell covered calls, take out low-interest loans, or donate shares to charity for a deduction.

 Investing in Expert Planning